JMAConsulting/civicrm_kettle_transforms/README.md

 civicrm_kettle_transforms
 =========================

-Generic transformations which are helpful for migrating data into CiviCRM using Pentaho Data Integration (Kettle)
+Generic transformations which are helpful for migrating data into CiviCRM using Pentaho Data Integration (Kettle).

+## Overview

+You provide Kettle with source data in a 'raw data' directory (eg SQL dump files in csv format is expected).
+Your dev server is where work is done by you manually invoking transforms.
+Interim transformed data is stored in a 'data' directory, you can load data into CiviCRM with its import functionality, dump data with its export, and backup and reload the database as necessary.
+Some transforms use CiviCRM's REST API.
+Optionally, you can sync your dev site to a test site.
+The dev server can be remote.

 ## Setup